runai-professional-services/utilities/policy_creator/README.md

-# Policy Templates
+# Policy Creator Script

-This directory contains YAML templates for RunAI policies that are loaded dynamically by the policy script.
+This script automates the creation and deployment of RunAI policies across multiple projects.
+It reads project information from a CSV file, applies YAML policy templates with project-specific variables, and deploys the policies to the RunAI control plane API.

+The script supports both standard policies (trainings, workspaces, inferences) and distributed training policies, with automatic validation before deployment.

 ## Running the Script